-The Department of Military and Veterans Affairs, Alaska Army National Guard Facilities Management Office, Environmental (DMVA-FMO/ENV) seeks to have an Environmental Baseline Survey to be produced for Alcantra Readiness Center, located in Wasilla, AK, 99654, All documents shall be written in a concise, user-friendly format following the EBS outline presented in Attachment A: EBS Outline.
+The Department of Military and Veterans Affairs, Alaska Army National Guard Facilities Management Office, Environmental (DMVA-FMO/ENV) is soliciting proposals for a Contractor to provide a Data Gap Analysis at Chefornak Federal Scout Readiness Center, locate in Chefornak, AK 99561.

-The Contractor shall be required to constructively resolve all DMVA-FMO/ENV office comments and concerns in writing as specified in the Deliverables.
+The Contractor is required to constructively resolve all DMVA-FMO/ENV office comments and concerns in writing as specified in the Deliverables.